-The sound that comes from your throat and your mouth when you speak is your "voice."
-The sound comes from your voice box, also known as the larynx.
+The sound that comes from your throat and your mouth when you speak is your voice.
+The part of your body that produces the sound is your voice box, also known as the larynx.

 - Adele has a very lovely singing voice.